Hormonal and Copper Intrauterine Devices, Contraceptive Implant, Contraceptive Pill and Emergency Contraception

-If you’d like advice and guidance on the right contraception to help you avoid pregnancy, our friendly team can help.
-Whether your needs are simple of complex, with a range of contraceptive medication and devices available it can be difficult to choose the best option.
+If you’d like advice and guidance on choosing a contraception to help you avoid pregnancy, our friendly team of GP’s can help.
+There are a range of contraceptive medications and devices available and it can feel like an overwhelming decision.

-Speaking with a GP with a special interest in women’s health professional about the pros and cons of each option can help to put your mind at ease and make the right decision for your personal circumstances and lifestyle.
+Speaking with a GP with a special interest in women’s health about the pros and cons of each option can help you to make the right decision for your personal circumstances and lifestyle.

 The contraceptive rod is a small white plastic rod that’s implanted under the skin of the upper arm, releasing small, consistent amounts of progestogen to stop pregnancy occurring.
 It works by halting ovulation and changes the lining of the uterus to stop eggs being fertilised.

 The most commonly presribed hormone-releasing intrauterine system is a small plastic device shaped like a T that is placed in the uterus and slowly releases hormones to prevent pregnancy.
-Mirena prevents sperm from passing through the cervix by making the mucus thicker and less favourable for pregnancy.
+It prevents sperm from passing through the cervix by making the mucus thicker and less favourable for pregnancy.
 You can also make a booking with a doctor who has undertaken additional training in intrauterine device insertion to discuss your suitability for this device.

 Copper Intrauterine Device

-A copper IUD is a small plastic device with copper wrapped around the stem.
-The IUD is placed inside the uterus by a doctor to prevent pregnancy.
+A copper interauterine device or IUD is a small plastic device with copper wrapped around the stem.
+The device is placed inside the uterus by a doctor to prevent pregnancy.
 Copper IUD’s stop sperm from fertilising an egg and change the lining of the womb, making it less favourable for pregnancy.

-The Pill is daily tablet which works by inhibiting ovulation.
-There are different types of pills available.
-The mini-pill is a progestogen-only pill while the combined pill contains both oestrogen and progestogen and stops the ovaries from releasing an egg.
-Your doctor can help you figure out which pill may suit you best.
+The contraceptive pill is a daily tablet which works by inhibiting ovulation.
+There are many different types of pills available.
+Your doctor can help you decide which pill may suit you best.

-Also known as the ‘Morning After Pill’, emergency contraception contains a high dose of progesterone to help prevent a pregnancy when taken as soon possible after sexual intercourse.
+Often referred to as the morning-after pill, emergency contraception contains a high dose of progesterone to help prevent a pregnancy when taken as soon possible after sexual intercourse.
 The effectiveness of this pill is higher the sooner it is taken.